 Probiotics may also help with anxiety, depression, blood cholesterol, and skin health.

-For example, sourdough is the best option to improve your digestive system if you’re not ready to give up bread.
+Sourdough is the best option to improve your digestive system if you’re not ready to give up bread.
 The fermentation process minimizes the gluten content and increases the bioavailability of nutrients in the flour.

 Prebiotics are the dietary fiber that feeds the good bacteria in your gut.
 This allows your gut bacteria to produce nutrients for your colon cells, contributing to a better digestive system.